Policy Priorities

 Co-Introducers Sen. Danielle Conrad (Dist.
 46); Sen. Tony Vargas (Dist.
 7)

-Summary LB913 extends coverage of mothers covered by the unborn child option in the Children’s Health Insurance Program (CHIP).
-The bill requires NDHHS to submit a state plan amendment to provide postpartum coverage for at least 6 months and specifies that coverage would be identical to the postpartum offerings in Medicaid.
+Summary LB913 would have extended coverage of mothers covered by the unborn child option in the Children’s Health Insurance Program (CHIP).
+The bill required the Nebraska Department of Health and Human Services to submit a state plan amendment to provide postpartum coverage for at least six months and specifies that coverage would be identical to the postpartum offerings in Medicaid.
+LB913 was amended to LB62 via AM2321, but the amendment was withdrawn prior to Final Reading.

 Committee Health and Human Services